 “A really good example of that is a disaster recovery and business continuity course.
 I wasn’t originally planning on taking that course, but I learned a ton.
 And, in my role I’m exposed to a large number of information security requirements, so having that in there wasn’t a part of my plan, but that knowledge became extremely useful,” he said.
 “I’m able to better integrate and engage with the members of my information security team, and I understand why they’re coming at me with questions and why they’re relevant.”

-To hear more about Peter’s experiences in his graduate degree journey, Listen to the full interview with Bridget on the ElevatED Podcast below.
+To hear more about Peter’s experiences in his graduate degree journey, listen to the full interview on the ElevatED Podcast below.

 Catch up with the entire ElevatED Podcast.